Wednesday - June 12, 2019

 9:00 am Depart from the King David Hotel

-- Board jeeps and ascend to the top of Khirbet Qeiyafa.
+- Board off-road vehicles for a drive along the Israel National Trail and ascend the summit of Khirbet Qeiyafa.

 10:30 am Led by Professor Yosef Garfinkel, whose Hebrew University Archaeology Department team excavated the site, tour Khirbet Qeiyafa’s First Temple period remains, associated with the Biblical city of Shaarayim.
 Learn about rare artifacts found on-site and view a 3-D presentation of the ruined city.
 Learn the archaeological and historical significance of this Biblical location, closely tied to the size of the Davidic Kingdom.